WeWork grows up (and out and everywhere)

 So what’s it all add up to?

 In the shift to the We Company, Veresh Sita’s title has changed.
 Powered By We now encompasses any custom office, whether on WeWork’s lease or someone else’s.
 It has become too large to be headed by a single person and is now divvied up into three segments: consultation, real estate, and technology.
 Sita runs the consultancy service, which is a sort of first line of inquiry, wherein he sits down with a company and determines their needs before handing off a client to his colleagues in real estate services or technology.
-Technology and real estate are led by Collins and Robinson respectively.
+Technology is led by Collins.
+Craig Robinson, who previously served as CEO of Global Corporate Services at Newmark Knight Frank, heads up the real estate component, known as enterprise services.
 They all report to Fano.
 When I talked to Dave Fano after The We Company announced its new name, he was mulling over whether WeWork was really the AWS of the We Company.

 “I could say it’s AWS in terms of… more broadly the Work business,” he says.
 “It’s infrastructure as a service and it’s elasticity to deal with peaks and troughs of demand—real estate doesn’t have that.”

-Note: Correction: A previous version of this article misspelled the name of Marc Montanaro.